alinex/node-codedoc/src/doc/coffee.md

 - [Changelog.md](https://raw.githubusercontent.com/alinex/node-codedoc/master/Changelog.md) - \
   the changes per each version

-Next you should add the main headding with some explanation:
+Next you should add the main heading with some explanation:

 ``` coffee
 ###